 Who We Are

 My name is Bryce Funk, my wife, Brooke, and I are the creatives behind High Sierra Collective.
-We are followers of Jesus, adventurers, creators, and storytellers.
+We are adventurers, creators, and storytellers.
 High Sierra Collective started as a platform to tell stories.
 Years of pushing boundaries backpacking and climbing in the West’s expansive backcountry wilderness has given us stories of rugged wanderers and dramatic landscapes that beg to be told.

 We all love epic stories of explorers in far off lands or the pictures in our Instagram feed that inspire wanderlust.
 But that’s not always our story.
 It’s easy to get caught up in wishing we were living someone else’s story.